 - A 60-plus month clinical and research program leading to a Certificate and Ph.D. degree in Biomedical Sciences.

-Division courses include weekly literature review seminars and case conferences.
-Interdepartmental courses include oral anatomy, dental microbiology, connective tissue biology, minor tooth movement, TMJ seminar, dental pharmacotherapeutics, and general and oral pathology.
-Interdisciplinary courses include seminars with orthodontics and endodontics.
-These didactic elements are combined with five half-days of supervised patient care per week.
-A one-month general anesthesia rotation is provided.
+Division courses include Pathobiology I & II, weekly literature review seminars and case conferences.
+Interdepartmental courses include functional oral anatomy, advanced oral histology, principles of oral microbiology and infections, biostatistics, evidence-based dentistry, sedation, epidemiology of oral diseases, and advanced oral pathology.
+Interdisciplinary courses include seminars with orthodontics, endodontics, prosthodontics and general dentistry.
+These didactic elements are combined with five half days of supervised patient care per week.
+An Anesthesiology rotation is provided in the first and second year of training.

 Admission requirements include the following: